3mmar7amed/Hamed_Site/README.md

-# cloth-shop-MS
+# Book and Stationary shop-MS
-this is a cloth-shop management system
+this is a Book and Stationary shop management system

 using django to make this and HTML , CSS , JavaScript and sqlite for DB